alabiibrahim/myportfolio/README.md

 - I helped a technology company (**Excelerate**) saves 18% cost by analyzing their data and identifying an underperfomring Ad Campaign.

-- I helped a social media client at **Accenture** clean, modeled and analyzed his data to uncover insights into content trends to make strategic decision that save him failure cost.
-With over 2 years experience of using analytical tools
+- I helped a social media client at **Accenture** clean, modeled and analyzed 7 datasets to uncover insights into content trends to make strategic decision that saved him from high cost of failure.

 - I built a custom dashboard for a client who doesn't have time.
 Now, he can tell what and what is going on with his business everyweek.

 - I’ve built analytical solutions that help businesses make smarter decisions and also worked on variety of projects.

 I specialize in Turning Data into Insightful Decisions, Database Design, Data Modeling, Dashboard Design/ Visualization, Insights that drive action.
 I'm continuously learning and love transforming messy data into beautiful, actionable visuals.
+WIth 2 years of experience.

 Tell me what's going on with your business, and I will fix it with data.